fastify/fastify-auth/README.md

 fastify
   .decorate('verifyJWTandLevel', function (request, reply, done) {
     // your validation logic
-    // this callback function must call the `done` function when it complete the validation logic done() // pass an error if the authentication fails })
+    done() // pass an error if the authentication fails })
-  .decorate('verifyUserAndPassword', async function (request, reply) {
+  .decorate('verifyUserAndPassword', function (request, reply, done) {
-    // your async validation logic
+    // your validation logic
-    await validation()
-    // throws an error if the authentication fails
+    done() // pass an error if the authentication fails })
-  })
   .register(require('fastify-auth'))
   .after(() => {